dolivetree/documentation/language.md

 Let's discover The **Deci language in less than 5 minutes**.

-In this tutorial you will be able to try the Deci language by typing into our interactive editor and watch the results.
+In this document you will be able to try out the Deci language by typing into our interactive editor and watch the results.

 ## Numbers and units